huangrkul/city-explorer/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 **Collaborated with Raven Delaney**
+== 1.0.5 ==
+- server issue with heroku fixed.
+Adding header script to CORS issue. (contributed by Erin)

 == 1.0.4 ==
 - Refactored server.js so location and weather are taking data from actual API.
 - Navigator: Will Huang